 - check that the mattress fits snugly in the bed frame so that the baby will not become trapped

 - use only minimal amounts of bedding and avoid big fluffy pillows and blankets

-- make sure the baby's head will not be covered by any bedding
+- make sure the baby's head will not be covered or close to any bedding or pillows

-Do not bed-share if you are a smoker or have taken any drugs, alcohol, or other substances that could make you groggy and less responsive to your child (such as nighttime cough medicines, certain pain medications, antidepressants, or sleep aids).
-Cosleeping is also more dangerous when there are multiple people, including children, in the bed.
+Do not bed-share if you are a smoker or have taken any drugs or consumed alcohol or other substances that could make you groggy and less responsive to your baby (such as nighttime cough medicines, certain pain medications, antidepressants, or sleep aids).
+Bed-sharing also is more dangerous if multiple people, such as other children, are in the bed.

 © 1995-2014 The Nemours Foundation/KidsHealth.
 All rights reserved.